ou-az/spring-boot-security-demo/CONTRIBUTING.md

-# Contributing to Spring Boot Docker Demo
+# Contributing to Spring Boot Security Demo

 Thank you for considering contributing to this project!
-This document outlines the process for contributing to the Spring Boot Docker Demo project.
+This document outlines the process for contributing to the Spring Boot Security Demo project.

 ## Code of Conduct